 In my opinion, this quadcopter is the best budget commercial drone available right now.

 - Captures high-definition video.

 - Extended range.

 - Firmware updates can be a little confusing.

-6. Best Entry Level - DJI Phantom 3 Standard
+6. Best Beginner Professional Drone - DJI Phantom 3 Standard

 The DJI Phantom 3 Standard can be considered a high-quality hobby drone or an entry-level professional drone.
 It has flight assistance based on GPS coordinates that helps the drone fly safely.